OrlandoTwoWheelDev/Student-Intake-App/Student-Intake-App/README.md

 I do really enjoy the type safety here in C#, as it mirrors that of TypeScript!
 I also see it adds another layer, or two, to ensure accuracy and speed of development.

+## Day 3

+Doing a quick power hour to gain some more understanding of the EF environment.
+Starting out the day I ran into a Docker problem.
+Docker issue:
+- would not open when clicking the icon or even as 'run as admin'.
+- when it did open, it would show 'docker engine stopped'.
+- I tried:
+	- restarting the gui
+	- clearing the cache
+	- shutting down the wsl
+	- uninstalling and reinstalling docker
+	- adjusting the docker file
+With all of that it showed one time something about a system-level issue.
+So at that point, with about 25 minutes worth of trying, I decided to forgoe using Docker for the project.